Freedom Monument (Baghdad): Historical background

-Saleem laboured on the project under difficult conditions, resisting all attempts by Qasim to have his image incorporated into the monument.
+Saleem labored on the project under difficult conditions, resisting all attempts by Qasim to have his image incorporated into the monument.
 Initially, Saleem had wanted the sculpture to be at ground level, but the project architect, Rifa'at Chadirchi, insisted that it be elevated so that it would look more 'monumental'.
 As a result, the completed work faces the busy traffic rather than people walking in the adjacent gardens.

 Although the monument was Saleem's design, he did not see the project through to completion.
 Following his premature death in January, 1961, the project was finalised in 1961 by the sculptor's wife; artist, Lorna Saleem, along with Saleem's friend and colleague, sculptor, Mohammed Ghani Hikmat, who had previously been assisting on the project by casting the bronze figures.
 The completed monument, known as Nasb al-Hurriyah (Monument of Freedom), has survived various attempts to have it pulled down and is one of Baghdad's most iconic public works.